Feasibility of Acquiring Hyperpolarized Imaging in Patients With Primary CNS Lymphoma

 - Patients must be > 18 years old and with a life expectancy > 12 weeks.

-- Patients are eligible provided they had histologic confirmation of CNS non-Hodgkin lymphoma (NHL), DLBCL-type.
+- Patients are eligible provided the participant had histologic confirmation of CNS non-Hodgkin lymphoma (NHL), DLBCL-type.

 - Measurable disease based on MRI that shows gadolinium enhancement of CNS lymphoma lesion, (at least one cm diameter) within two weeks of enrollment, is mandatory.
 Recent MRI must be eligible for review.

-- Patients cannot have contraindication to MRI examinations or to lumbar puncture.
-Concomitant involvement of cerebrospinal fluid/leptomeninges and intraocular compartments is allowed.
+- Concomitant involvement of cerebrospinal fluid/leptomeninges and intraocular compartments is allowed.

-- Patients must have adequate bone marrow function (white blood cell count (WBC) > 3,000/µl, Absolute Neutrophil Count (ANC) > 1,500/mm3, platelet count of > 100,000/mm3, and adequate renal function (creatinine >50 millilitre(ml)/minute) before starting therapy.
-These tests must be performed within 14 days prior to Hyperpolarized Imaging scan.
+- Patients must have adequate renal function (creatinine >50 ml/min) before starting therapy.
+These tests must be performed within 21 days prior to Hyperpolarized Imaging scan.

 - Patients must not have any significant medical illnesses that in the investigator's opinion cannot be adequately controlled with appropriate therapy, would compromise the patient's ability to participate in this study or any disease that will obscure toxicity or dangerously impact response to the imaging agent.